pedrosggomes/Practicum_DS_Course_Projects/README.md

 # Practicum_DS_Course_Projects

-Some selected projects created for the Data Science Professional Training by [Yandex Practicum USA](https://practicum.com/)
+Some of the created projects for the Data Science Professional Training by [Yandex Practicum USA](https://practicum.com/)

 #### 01 - Machine Learning for Business - Project Description